NA-MIC/ProjectWeek/PW42_2025_GranCanaria/README.md

 ## Registration

 - All participants have to register using the a form, **TBA**.
-- Registration fee for in person participants will be 475€ per person until December 20, after that 500€.
+- Registration fee for in person participants will be 475€ per person until December 24, after that 500€.
+Use the following [link](https://es.social-commerce.io/8ThVtl) to conduct the payment.
 - Remote participation will not be possible at this project week

 <!--